jyelland/rasilab_reach_2024/README.md

 #### Installing miniconda:
 - [What is miniconda?](https://docs.conda.io/en/latest/miniconda.html)
 - Mac: https://docs.conda.io/projects/conda/en/latest/user-guide/install/macos.html
+  - Follow the link "Miniconda installer for macOS."
-  - Download "Miniconda3 macOS Intel x86 64-bit bash" installation by clicking the link
+  - Click on the link "Miniconda3 macOS Intel x86 64-bit bash", which will download the installation to your Downloads folder
   - Open terminal and navigate to your Downloads folder
   - Run: ```sh Miniconda3-latest-MacOSX-x86_64.sh``` and follow prompts in terminal (say 'yes' to 'conda init' question)
   - After installation is done, close and reopen terminal